tylerjones4508/docker_util/README.md

 ## Additional Notes

-It is very possible to manage a docker swarm cluster across cloud providers such as Amazon AWS and Google Cloud.
+It is very possible to manage a Docker swarm cluster via SaltStack across cloud providers such as Amazon AWS and Google Cloud.
 You will need to open the correct ports on the cloud provider.